lironco1/MTA-Network/README.md

 # NOTES FOR COMPANIES :)

 ## There was many restrictions on this project, without them i would completely choose to implement it differently
-## Any extra libraries was Unforbidden !!!!
+## Any extra libraries wasnt forbidden !!!!

 I would use :
 1. Redux for state management